TheQuinbox/quinread/docs/readme.md

 * Added an updater!
 It checks every time when the program is launched.
 You can also invoke it manually.
 * If no book is opened, the edit field doesn't show.
 Thanks Mason!
 * Completely rewrote the PDF parsing.
+* Fixed a bug in the HTML parser where list items weren't respected a lot of the time.

 ### 0.30.